Slack

 * ✅ Run-level notifications with thread-based grouping

-* ✅ Individual test failure notifications
+* ✅ Individual failed or flaky test notifications

 * ✅ Advanced filtering by tags, branches, and commit messages